teoMiesiac/mvp-vanilla-js/README.md

 ![image](https://github.com/teoMiesiac/mvp-vanilla-js/assets/21129815/1925066a-1e17-47c6-8333-7f4fae943840)

 - Model represents domain specific data.
-It's ignorant of the UI (Views, Controllers).
+It's ignorant of the UI (Views, Presenters).
 When Model changes it notifies it's observers.
 - View represents current state of a Model and takes care of presentation.
 It's "dumb" and contain's little to no logic.
 Invocations from the View are delegated to Presenters.
 - Presenter role is to handle user interaction (key press, clicks) and making decisions for the View.
 It observes Models and updates Views when Model changes.